tylerhiggins/project4-cs460/issues.md

 ## Jacob ##

 ## Julian ##
+[3] Create a thread to copy each file

 # Completed #
 [1] Copy all regular files from the working directory to the .backup directory\